IAmJonoBo/Prometheus/docs/developer-experience.md

 7. **Clean up (optional).** Remove local artefacts only after validating the push; leave `.gitattributes` untouched so the tracking rules persist.

-Air-gapped machines then install dependencies with the cached wheelhouse, load bundled models, and import container images using `docker load` before running `poetry install`.
+Air-gapped machines can now run `python3 scripts/bootstrap_offline.py` to install dependencies from the cached wheelhouse without touching PyPI.
+The script honours the wheelhouse manifest, supports `--dry-run` rehearsals, and can create a virtual environment automatically.
+After the bootstrap completes, load bundled models, import container images with `docker load`, and proceed to `poetry install` for application metadata such as scripts.

 ## Plugin & SDK experience